 The state of California has implemented some of our nation’s harshest DUI laws, even for a first time offender.
 It is important to find a knowledgeable dui attorney who can assist you in reducing the charges from a DUI to a wet reckless or lesser offense.
 The penalties and consequences of a DUI on your record are severe and long lasting.
 An attorney can help reduce these penalties and create defenses on your behalf to lower the charges.

-At the Aizman Law Firm, our experienced DUI attorneys can help you with questions you might have about the entire DUI process and penalties for a first offender.
-If you would like to speak to a DUI attorney about your case, please call our office at: (818) 351-9555 for a free confidential consultation.
+At the Aizman Law Firm, our attorneys can help you with questions you might have about the entire DUI process and penalties for a first offender.
+Please call our office at: (818) 351-9555 for a free confidential consultation.